How is lung cancer treated?

 Surgery

-The aim of surgery is to remove the part of the lung containing cancer or even an entire lung.
-If the cancer is found in one lung only – or in one lung with only lymph nodes close to the tumour involved – it may be possible to remove all the tumour by surgery.
+If the non-small cell lung cancer is found in one lung only – or in one lung with only lymph nodes close to the tumour involved – it may be possible to remove all the tumour by surgery.
 You may also have surgery to stage your cancer or to help manage your symptoms.
 Read more about surgery for lung cancer.

 Systemic drug treatments

-Systemic anticancer drug therapies are medications that spread throughout the body to treat cancer cells wherever they may be.
-They include chemotherapy, targeted drugs and immunotherapy.
+Systemic anti-cancer drug therapies are medications that spread throughout the body to treat cancer cells wherever they may be.
+They include chemotherapy, targeted drug therapy and immunotherapy.
 Systemic therapies are usually prescribed by a medical oncologist – a doctor who specialises in treating cancer with medication.

 Chemotherapy